 The Canada Periodical Fund is a subsidy program for community newspapers and magazines that was launched in April 2010.
 The total funding envelope for the program is $75.5 million, which is the combined total of the two programs that it replaced.
-Under the new program there will be new eligibility criteria, funding formulas, and funding opportunities for periodical publishers.
+Under the new program, there are three components:

 The Canada Periodical Fund replaced the Publications Assistance Program (PAP), a postal subsidy program provided by the Department of Canadian Heritage to eligible Canadian magazines and non-daily newspapers mailed in Canada for delivery in Canada.
 The aim of the program was to ensure Canadians throughout Canada have access to magazines and non-daily newspapers from across the country.
 In 2008-2009, the program provided support to over 1130 publications circulating over 200 million copies.

 In 2008, Canadian Heritage held consultations with stakeholders about redesigning its funding programs for the periodical industry, namely, the Publications Assistance Program and the Canada Magazine Fund.

 The consultation process unearthed a number of concerns about the programs and suggestions for change.
 After reviewing their findings, Canadian Heritage decided to merge the two programs into the Canada Periodical Fund and to redefine the rules governing the program.

 What is different about the Canada Periodical Fund?

 The biggest difference is that the Canada Periodical Fund is not tied exclusively to mail distribution, due in part to an earlier decision by Canada Post to withdraw its annual $15-million contribution to the program.
 In order to maintain the total envelope, the Government of Canada committed to replacing that contribution for two years.